bioinfo-ut/Y-mer/README.md

 The distance between the sample and the haplogroup gh profiles, dh, indicates how similar the number of repeats profile of a sample is to the haplogroup average copy-number profile.
 A more detailed description of the output can be found in the supplementary methods file of the Y-mer publication (Puurand et al. 2025).

+The key results are reported in the last line of the output in four or more columns: sample - sample ID coverage - Y chromosome coverage estimated from k-mer based exact matches (this is expected to be lower than mapping based coverage, which tolerates mismatches) haplogroup  - predicted most likely haplogroup pvalue - estimated on the basis of the distances of the target sample to competing haplogroups used in the model Alternatives - alternative haplogroups are reported in increasing order of their p-values if the p-value of the primary haplogroup is higher than 0.05

 ```bash
 [1] "Diagnostics plots will not be produced"